-- Reduced trial wait times in the Dartmouth Provincial Court - Prior to the Intake Team 12 Months - With Intake Team in place 2 3 months. - Resolved 905 cases by way of an early resolution or a referral to restorative justice (September 1, 2017 to June 30, 2018) - Identified 332 police officers who were not required to be subpoenaed to attend court unnecessarily.
+- Reduced trial wait times in the Dartmouth Provincial Court - Prior to the Intake Team 12 Months - With Intake Team in place 2 3 months. - Resolved 2,504 cases by way of an early resolution or a referral to restorative justice. - Identified 1,948 police officers who were not required to be subpoenaed to attend court unnecessarily.
 This is a significant cost savings for police agencies.